alibaba/pipcook/docs/tutorials/component-image-classification.md

 ![image.png](https://gw.alicdn.com/tfs/TB13I2LNQY2gK0jSZFgXXc5OFXa-442-369.png)

 After the training is completed, for each picture, the model will eventually give us the prediction results we want.
-For example, when we enter the line chart of Figure 1, the model will give prediction results similar to the following
+For example, when we enter the line chart of Figure 1, the model will give prediction results similar to the following:

 ```
 [[0.1, 0.9]]
 ```

 At the same time, we will generate a labelmap during training.
 Labelmap is a mapping relationship between the serial number and the actual type.
 This generation is mainly due to the fact that our classification name is text, but before entering the model, we need to convert the text Into numbers.
-Here is a labelmap
+Here is a labelmap:

 ```json
 {